ZXShady/zxshady.github.io/ufcs.md

 `find_last_not_of()`    | 4
 Total                 | 46 * 2 == 92 OVERLOADS!

 Thats 92 overloads!
-For what is essentialy algorithms already in the C++ standard library like `std::find`,`std::cbegin` and others.
+For what is essentially algorithms already in the C++ standard library like `std::find`,`std::cbegin` and others.
 This would get worse as the Standard Library ends up with more types with similiar interfaces (e.g. `std::zstring_view`) more duplication will occur and this is bad for compile times and it bloats interfaces and debug builds.
 It also restricts usability why is `str.length()` fine but not `vector.length()`? why is `str.find('a')` fine, but not `vector.find(42)`? both are containers.

-Other example is `value_or` method for `optional` and `expected` this algorithm is completely generic but it currently has to be written 4 times for each of those classes. while UFCS would allow
+Another example is `value_or` method for `optional` and `expected` this algorithm is completely generic but it currently has to be written 4 times each with the combination of &&,&,const,non-const qualifiers for each of those classes. while UFCS would allow

 ```cpp
 template<typename Opt,typename Def>